| The war lords palace

 It was an elven ring.

 Where have they gone?
-How could they just
+How could they just disappear?

-disappear?
 Wolfram shuffled past the arches.
-They
+They must be in here...

 Cautiously, he pulled back the ragged curtain.